Samip Raval

 His passions lie in building stories that are challenging, surprising, reflective, inclusive, and new.

 Samip has held workshops and residencies with the Kennedy Center under the William Kenan Fellowship, Lincoln Center Education, Oregon Shakespeare Festival, Cornish College of the Arts, and the Multi-Cultural Playwrights Conference at the University of Washington.
-His short comedy film titled, THE FAUCET was screened at the Oxford Film Festival and WILDSound Feedback Film Festival in Los Angeles and Toronto.

 Samip is a member of the Actors Equity Association and holds a BFA from the

 University North Carolina School of the Arts.
-He currently resides in North Carolina.